 Metropolitan cities discovered fermented food through ethnic cuisines, such as the Korean kimchi.
 Nutritionist said it was healthy, locavors found it convenient so foodies jumped on it.

-Back in Croatia, we’ve enjoyed fermented cabbage AKA sour kraut since the dawn of time.
-You can buy it in any shop and eat it with a sausage or pork knuckle in any restaurant.
+Back in Croatia, we’ve enjoyed fermented cabbage AKA sauerkraut since the dawn of time.
+You can buy it in any shop and eat it with a sausage or as sarma in any restaurant.
 And as home cooking is king here, you’ll also find people pickling their own in large barrels at home.

 Small scale at its best

 If you’re devoted to small scale and artisanal food, look no further than Croatia.
 This recently glorified food approach doesn’t get purer than here.